valera-rozuvan-archive/sample-postgres-c-code/README.md

 ./01_lib_version.c has no obvious style problems and is ready for submission.
 ```

+## Distributing your executable for a fresh MacOS install

+If the app is installed on a fresh/clean Mac running macOS that has no version of Postgres or Xcode installed, where will the Postgres lib/drivers be found?
+See some interesting discussion on this topic over at the Apple Developer forums: [Deploying a Postgres client app: where is libpq.tbd?](https://developer.apple.com/forums/thread/65619).

 ## License

 The work is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 Please see [LICENSE](./LICENSE) for more details.
 Inside individual source code files, license is indicated using the [SPDX](https://spdx.org/licenses/) format.